3box/3box-js/README.md

 ```

 ##### Open a thread
 Once you have created a 3Box session you can open a thread to view data in it.
-This can be done before you authenticate the user to be able to post in the thread.
+This can be done before you authenticate the user (required for them to post in the thread).
 When opening a thread the moderation options need to be given.
 You can pass `firstModerator`, a 3ID (or ethereum address) of the first moderator, and a `members` boolean which indicates if it is a members thread or not.
 ```js
 const thread = await box.openThread('myDapp', 'myThread', { firstModerator: 'did:3:bafy...', members: true })
 ```
+Once a thread has been opened you can call the `getPosts()` method to retrive the posts.

 <!-- commenting this out for now, not really needed when we're not using the iframe